Beta Aurigae

 Beta Aurigae is a binary star system in the northern constellation of Auriga.
 Its identifier is a Bayer designation that is Latinized from β Aurigae, and abbreviated Beta Aur or β Aur.
 This star has the official name Menkalinan, pronounced /mɛŋ'kælɪnæn/.
 The combined apparent visual magnitude of the system is 1.9, making it the second-brightest member of the constellation after Capella.
-Using the parallax measurements made during the Hipparcos mission, the distance to this star system can be estimated as 81.1 ly, give or take a half-light-year margin of error.
+Dynamical parallax measurements yield a distance of 24.299 ± 0.015 pc.
 It is drifting closer to the Sun with a radial velocity of −18 km/s.

 Along their respective orbits around the Milky Way, Beta Aurigae and the Sun are closing in on each other, so that in around one million years it will become the brightest star in the night sky.
 It is predicted to come as close as 9.72 pc in 1.31 million years.

 Nomenclature

 Women computers at the Harvard College Observatory; on the wall is a graph of β Aurigae's varying brightness in December 1889.

 β Aurigae is the star system's Bayer designation.
 The traditional name Menkalinan is derived from the Arabic منكب ذي العنان mankib ðī-l-‘inān "shoulder of the rein-holder".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Menkalinan for this star.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Menkalinan for Beta Aurigae Aa.

 It is known as 五車三 (the Third Star of the Five Chariots) in traditional Chinese astronomy.